shalex88/gst-pipeline-launch/README.md

 - Separate PipelineManager to low level gst pipeline and high level PipelineManager
 - Notify user on unsupported commands and fails
 - Fix inconsistent representation of multiple GstElement references in PipelineElement (e.g., tee vs. mux)
-- Move the resources dir to the main project, it is not gst-pipeline-launcher related
+- Move the config dir to the main project, it is not video-player related
 - MAIN PROJECT: Add nvmsgconv parser lib sources from /opt/nvidia/deepstream/deepstream-7.0/sources/libs/nvmsgconv to the project
 - Support explicit src pad name in Parser and PipelineElement
 - Refactor gst logging messages